PNNL-CompBio/BeatAMLproteomics/README.md

 ## Repository Overview

 This repository contains scripts that pull data from a [Synapse repository](http://synapse.org/ptrc) to carry out the various analysis steps needed.
 You will need to acquire a [synapse username](http://synapse.org/register) to access synapse, and become a [certified user](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html) to add data, but after that you will be set with future projects.
-You will then need to navigate to the [PNNL/OHUS Synapse page](http://synapse.org/ptrc) to request access.

-### Before you begin...

-### To use this pipeline

-This repository contains scripts that pull data from a [Synapse repository](http://synapse.org/ptrc) to carry out the various analysis steps needed.
-You will need to acquire a [synapse username](http://synapse.org/register) to access synapse, and become a [certified user](https://docs.synapse.org/articles/accounts_certified_users_and_profile_validation.html) to add data, but after that you will be set with future projects.
-You will then need to navigate to the [PNNL/OHUS Synapse page](http://synapse.org/ptrc) to request access.
+You will then need to navigate to the [PNNL/OHSU Synapse page](http://synapse.org/ptrc) to request access.

-This originates from the [P3 template]() that we're using for general proteomics work.

 ### Before you begin...